margo/spec-draft/Margo Edge Interoperability Standard.md

 ---

-## 1. Introduction
+## Introduction

-### 1.1 What is Margo?

-The Margo initiative is an open collaboration between like-minded organizations and individuals, sharing a common vision: deliver edge interoperability for industrial automation ecosystems.
-Margo is hosted by the Linux Foundation.
+The Margo Edge Interoperability Standard addresses the growing complexity of managing heterogeneous edge computing environments in industrial automation.
+As manufacturing facilities increasingly deploy compute devices and applications from multiple vendors, organizations face significant challenges in lifecycle management, workload orchestration, and operational scalability.
+This specification defines a comprehensive framework for achieving seamless interoperability between edge devices, applications, and fleet management systems through standardized APIs, security protocols, and deployment mechanisms.
+By establishing common approaches for application packaging, device onboarding, workload observability, and fleet management, Margo enables organizations to deploy, scale, and operate complex multi-vendor edge environments efficiently while reducing integration barriers and accelerating digital transformation initiatives.
+This open standard, hosted by the Linux Foundation, provides the technical foundation for building interoperable industrial edge ecosystems that support both current and future technological requirements.

-### 1.2 Mission Statement
+### Mission Statement

 Margo's mission emphasizes unlocking innovation barriers in industrial automation through edge interoperability.
 This is achieved through creation of a reference implementation, open standard, and compliance testing toolkit to facilitate the interoperable orchestration of edge applications and devices.
 The Margo initiative aims to accelerate digital transformation by simplifying the deployment, scalability, and operation of industrial solutions, thereby enabling organizations to innovate and grow more efficiently.

-### 1.3 Addressing Industrial Edge Pain Points
+### Addressing Industrial Edge Pain Points

 Because of recent trends in industrial manufacturing, lifecycle management is becoming a challenge because of the massive increase of compute devices and apps from a multitude of suppliers deployed in plants.
 Margo intends to reduce the complexity of maintaining and operating such an infrastructure at scale in a multi-vendor environment.

-### 1.4 Applying an Open Approach
+### Applying an Open Approach

 While Margo intends to address innovation barriers, this cannot be done without widespread collaboration and interaction with peer communities.

-### 1.5 Core Deliverables
+### Core Deliverables

 The core deliverables for Margo address the mission to enable interoperability at scale:
 - **Reference Implementation**
 - **Open Standard**
 - **Open Compliance Test Suite**

-## 2. Scope
+## Scope

 This specification defines the technical requirements and interfaces for achieving edge interoperability in industrial automation environments.
 It covers: